Oskar Ibru

-Early life and education
+Background and education

-Oskar Ibru was born on 11 August 1958, the eldest son of Michael Ibru, founder of the Ibru Organization.
-He attended Corona School, Yaba and St Andrew's Prep for his primary education, Igbobi College for his secondary studies, then later Millfield before proceeding to Skidmore College for his first degree and Atlanta University graduate school of business for his master's degree.
+Oskar Eyovbirere Ibru was born into the Ibru family on 11 August 1958, the eldest son of Michael Ibru.
+Ibru was educated at Corona School, military compound, Yaba, and later at St Andrew's Prep.
+He attended Igbobi College and Millfield for his secondary education before proceeding to Skidmore College, where he obtained a Bachelor's degree.
+He subsequently earned an MBA from Atlanta University in 1983.